Navigation & Structure of your website

 Spam robots analyze the content of sites looking for email addresses and mainly those contained in your links more reliable than anywhere else.
 With a version 6 or higher, TOWeb protects and encrypts the href links of your addresses to make them unusable by spam robots and other search engines.

 However, if you enter your email address also in the text of the link (i.e. its label) or even as plain text inside a paragraph, this text will be readable, unprotected and exploitable by all.
-To reinforce your protection against spam, you may then want to follow our important advices and remarks:
+To reinforce your protection against spam, you may then want to follow our important advice and remarks:

 - in an email link, you may prefer the use of a text link such as "Contact Me" rather than re-enter your email address in plain or possibly indicate the text of a "falsified" email address which will remain humanly intelligible like for example by adding additional space characters: c o n t a c t @ y o u r s i t e . c o m